dariawhitecastle/messenger-app/README.md

 ```

 App is now running on port 8081.
 A minimally styled UI can be viewed and
-interacted with for testing purposes.
+interacted with for testing purposes on port 8081.
 - Open two browser tabs
 - Intereact with the app to view the features